nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ```

 #### Catalog
-The `/catalog` route is used to provide nanobox with a catalog of server sizes and options, within the available geographic regions.
+The `/catalog` route provides nanobox with a catalog of server sizes and options, within the available geographic regions.

 ###### Path:
 `/catalog`